howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-algebra/1/Teacher.md

 - **Sprite** - a graphic character on the screen.
 Sometimes called a bitmap or an image.

 ### <a name="GetStarted"></a> 2) Learning a Language
-Welcome to Code.org CS in Algebra!
+Welcome to Letron CS in Algebra!
 In this course you’ll be learning a new programming language - a way to tell computers exactly what you want them to do.
 Just like English, Spanish or French, a programming language has its own vocabulary and grammar that you’ll have to learn.
 Fortunately, the language you’ll be using here has a lot in common with the simple math that you already know!

 _Connect this material with things students already know:_